6 MIN READ

 With this, you also need to make sure that when a user goes back to the original list from viewing a product they’re able to go back to where they were – there’s nothing worse than going back to the start after being 7 pages in!

-Overall, when optimising for mobile, you need to make the process super easy, accessible and quick – exactly what mobile shoppers will be wanting from their experience.
-Hopefully, these tips will lead you in the right direction, and if you’re wanting more information on mobile-optimised, responsive websites – get in touch!
+Overall, when optimising your website, you need to make the process super easy, accessible and quick – exactly what mobile shoppers will be wanting from their experience.
+Hopefully, these tips will lead you in the right direction, and if you’re wanting more information on mobile-optimisation – get in touch!

 Sign Up To Our Monthly Newsletter